cdbdev/debian/wiki/source_to_deb.md

 # Build Process - Debianized source
 ## Get the dependencies for your package
-The following will install a package named <packagename>-build-deps:
+The following will install a package named: <packagename>-build-deps:
 ```bash
 # mk-build-deps <packagename> --install --remove
 ```